Why look into Douglas fir flooring pros and cons? So many reasons.

 Also: because you don’t need to worry about warping, Douglas fir is a great choice if you plan on heating your wood floors.

-And it’s easy to maintain and refinish
+Pro: It’s easy to maintain and refinish

 Because Douglas fir is a softwood—and we’ll talk more about that later—it’s very easy to maintain and refinish.
 This makes Douglas fir flooring a great choice for areas that are prone to discoloration (we’re thinking sunroom flooring here).
 And because Douglas fir flooring handles water like a pro, refinishing is usually a breeze—no shaving down warped floorboards or anything like that.